Liverpool F.C.: Honours

+In terms of the number of trophies won, Liverpool is regarded as the most successful club in English football.
 Liverpool's first trophy was the Lancashire League, which it won in the club's first season.
-In 1901, the club won its first League title, while the nineteenth and most recent was in 2020.
-Its first success in the FA Cup was in 1965.
-In terms of the number of trophies won, Liverpool's most successful decade was the 1980s, when the club won six League titles, two FA Cups, four League Cups, one Football League Super Cup, five Charity Shields (one shared) and two European Cups.
+In 1901, the club won its first League title, while the record-equalling twentieth and most recent was in 2025.
+Meanwhile, the club’s first success in the FA Cup came in 1965.
+In the 1980s, Liverpool had its most successful decade, when the club won six League titles, two FA Cups, four League Cups, one Football League Super Cup, five Charity Shields (one shared) and two European Cups.
+In 2020, Liverpool became the first English club to have won a League title in eight different decades.

 The club has accumulated more top-flight wins and points than any other English team.
-Liverpool also has the highest average league finishing position (3.3) for the 50-year period to 2015 and second-highest average league finishing position for the period 1900–1999 after Arsenal, with an average league placing of 8.7.
+Liverpool also has the highest average league finishing position (3.3) for the 50-year period from 1965 to 2015, and second-highest average league finishing position for the period 1900–1999 after Arsenal, with an average league placing of 8.7.

-Liverpool is the most successful British club in international football with fourteen trophies, having won the European Cup/UEFA Champions League, UEFA's premier club competition, six times, an English record and only surpassed by Real Madrid and A.C.
-Milan.
+Liverpool is the most successful British club in international football with fourteen trophies, having won the European Cup/UEFA Champions League (UEFA's premier club competition) six times, an English record that is only surpassed by Real Madrid and AC Milan.
 Liverpool's fifth European Cup win, in 2005, meant that the club was awarded the trophy permanently and was also awarded a multiple-winner badge.
 Liverpool also hold the English record of three wins in the UEFA Cup, UEFA's secondary club competition.
 Liverpool also hold the English record of four wins in the UEFA Super Cup.
-In 2019, the club won the FIFA Club World Cup for the first time, and also became the first English club to win the international treble of Club World Cup, Champions League and UEFA Super Cup.
+In 2019, the club won the FIFA Club World Cup for the first time, and also became the first English club to win the international treble of the Champions League, UEFA Super Cup and Club World Cup.